Neocognitron

 with all patterns in the training set until the network is classifying the input

-patterns properly.
 Unsupervised training:With this model in mind, we now apply an input pattern and examine

 the response of the S'-cells in each column.
 To ensure that each 5-cell provides